Jin1won/Create_SimpleShell/README.md

 	```
 	cd
 	```
-    The current directory is changed to /home/user/ directory Absolute path is working
+   The current directory is changed to /home/user/ directory<br>
+   Absolute path is working
 	cd /home
     The current directory change to /home directory
 	cd user